 - Discover the beautiful picture hidden in the Days of Awe HERE.

 Rosh Hashanah | Trumpets Sounding

-Rosh Hashanah is a time of preparation, not only for ourselves but also with regards to our relationship with God in order to answer His call for our lives.
+Rosh Hashanah is the preparation of ourselves and our relationship with God to answer His call for our lives.
 This preparation relates to Rosh Hashanah being referred to, or thought of, as being the ‘head of the year.’
 Since the head is where our mind, eyes, ears, and mouth are located, it’s important to direct the head in the appropriate direction.

 - Discover the symbolism and traditions associated with Rosh Hashanah in this 2-part blog series.
 Click HERE for part 1 and HERE for part 2.

 When we choose to follow after God, our lives change forever, in an infinite number of ways… many of which we may not realize.
 One of these changes involves your inheritance.
 Yes, we have an inheritance in Heaven, and there is much we can access on earth.